- CLASS: Mammalia (Mammals)

 Although the leopard is an adaptable cat, able to live in various habitats, some leopard subspecies are at critical risk.
 Leopard-skin coats were legal for many years and are still sold secretly.
 Many trees in leopard habitats have been cut down for building projects.
 Poachers kill leopards for their whiskers, which are used in some West African potions.
 Because leopards prey on livestock, ranchers trying to protect their animals frequently poison the large cats.
 All leopard subspecies are either endangered or threatened.
 The U.S. Endangered Species Act and the Commission on International Trade in Endangered Species (CITES) help protect leopards, as do wildlife parks in their home countries.

 The Amur leopard, a subspecies living at the San Diego Zoo, exists on the cusp of extinction.
-As a conservation organization, we are working with other zoos to develop a sustainable and genetically diverse population of Amur leopards that can contribute to new scientific knowledge and to the survival of the species in restored and protected native habitat.
+As a conservation organization, we are working with other zoos to develop a sustainable and genetically diverse population of Amur leopards that can contribute to new scientific knowledge and to the survival of Amur leopards in restored and protected native habitat.

-Monitoring the wild populations of Amur leopards is critical to understanding population trends, which will determine the effectiveness of current conservation measures.
+Monitoring populations of Amur leopards is critical to understanding population trends, which will determine the effectiveness of current conservation measures.
 The Amur Leopard and Tiger Alliance and its partner, the Wildlife Conservancy Society, have been monitoring the leopards since 1997.
-The cats (and other wildlife) have been surveyed in winter by counting tracks in the snow along established animal paths to estimate leopard density and population size.
-In 2002, camera traps were added to allow researchers to identify individual leopards by their unique spot patterns and monitor individual animals over many years.
+The cats (and other wildlife) have been surveyed in winter by counting tracks in the snow along established wildlife paths to estimate leopard density and population size.
+In 2002, trail cameras were added to allow conservation scientists to identify individual leopards by their unique spot patterns and monitor them over many years.
 Used year-round, the images uncover the secret lives of these cats walking, stalking, and rolling playfully on the ground.
-Camera images also captured prey species including sika deer, boars, and yellow-throated martens.
+Cameras also photographed leopard prey, including sika deer, boars, and yellow-throated martens.

 The protection of leopards, their prey, and their habitat is finally improving.
 Through cooperative, committed, international conservation efforts, leopards will have something to “stalk about” for generations to come.